 10. Multi-Level BOM

-If you are a manufacturer with complex production processes – utilizing BOM software integrated with an ERP solution must be a serious consideration.
-We can assist you in the discovery and evaluation process, contact us or read our resources to learn more.
+If you are a manufacturer with complex production processes – utilizing BOM software integrated with an ERP solution should be a serious consideration.
+We can assist you in the discovery and evaluation process. contact us or read our resources to learn more.